DCMLab/JazzHarmonyTreebank/readme.md

 > The first plot shows that the analyzed pieces is chosen relatively independently from the year of composition.
 The second plot shows the bias for short pieces in this subset.
-The third plot shows that the length of turnarounds, if present, usually ranges between 1 and 3.
+The [fourth] _(the third plot was omitted from the paper)_ plot shows that the length of turnarounds, if present, usually ranges between 1 and 3.

 > The two last plots show separately for major and minor keys how often a